Coach 2

 Introduction

-The Coach 2 will assist experienced novices and recreational skydivers to acquire an advanced level of overall skill, encouraging regular participation by setting goals for performance.
-Training as a Coach 2 will also take the form of a weekend clinic with evaluations by way of written tests and skydiving activities.
+The Coach 2 assists experienced novices and recreational skydivers to acquire an advanced level of overall skill, and encourages regular participation by setting goals for performance.
+Coach 2 training is a three-day clinic with evaluations by way of written tests and skydiving activities.

 Privileges